Land-Use Applications

 PBRS Affidavit Properties currently in PBRS must submit an affidavit annually which continuing compliance with the terms and conditions under which open space classification was granted and the current uses of the property.

-Pre-Application Meeting Form To review and discuss the application requirements with the applicant and provide comments on the development proposal.
+Pre-application Meeting Form To review and discuss the application requirements with the applicant and provide comments on the development proposal.

 Planned Residential Development A cluster residential project approved pursuant to ICC 16.17.
 A PRD may include detached or attached dwelling units